 Place, time and obligatory presence

 Participation in the Master's Colloquium is compulsory for all Master’s Thesis candidates throughout their period of writing, regardless of whether they are presenting in the respective session.
 In order to miss a meeting, a previous written exception from Mrs. Schleicher is needed, who is coordinating the dates and invitations of the Master’s Colloquia.
-The Master's Colloquium is regularly held every month on a Tuesday throughout the calendar year (including the semester break).
+The Master's Colloquium is regularly normally held every month throughout the calendar year (including the semester break).

 The upcoming dates are: